-A 15-hour B.B.A. major, 12-hour B.B.A. minor (beyond the 3 hours of Marketing required in the Business Core), and an 18-hour B.A./B.S. minor is available.
+A 15-hour B.B.A. major, a 18-hour BBA Marketing Major Digital Marketing Track, a 12-hour B.B.A. minor (beyond the 3 hours of Marketing required in the Business Core), and an 18-hour B.A./B.S. minor is available.
 The major is preparation for careers in sales, sales management, advertising and digital marketing.